According to Allied Market Research’s report, the global cosmetics market is expected to reach $463.5 billion by 2027.

 Based on the data, you can retarget those bounced visitors via Facebook, Google Ads, or any other medium so that you don’t miss out on those potential consumers.

 #4.
-Users bring more users: promote user-generated content in-store
+Users bring more users: Employ QR Codes for beauty brands to promote user-generated content in-store

 Since the advent of e-commerce, online reviews started gaining popularity and relevance on retailer websites, especially for beauty products.